Self Guided Hut to Hut in the High Tyrol

 Food in the Mountains

 Each hut serves breakfast and an evening meal.
 Breakfasts are usually offered in the form of a simple continental buffet, varying in selection depending on how remote the hut is.
 Huts in more isolated locations tend to offer a more basic breakfast such as cereals, cheese, ham, bread and preserves and tea and coffee, while other huts may offer a wider choice including fruit, yoghurt and boiled eggs.
 Lunch is not included in your holiday and while on some days you may wish to eat in a different mountain hut encountered on the route, lunch items and snacks can be purchased at each accommodation.
 Some huts are happy for guests to make a simple sandwich from the breakfast selection to take away with them, whilst others charge a small fee for this.
-In the evening, dinner is usually taken from a set menu with two or three choices for each course.
+In the evening, dinner is usually taken from a set menu with two or three choices for each course, and normally served at 18:30.
 However, some of the more isolated or basic huts offer a fixed menu with no choice.
 The food is invariably hearty, filling and tasty, and usually gives a good representation of local cuisine.
 Vegetarians are catered for, but please be warned that meals tend to be much more limited in choice and variation; given their remote locations, certain huts do not have a ready supply of fruit and vegetables and consequently the choice of ingredients is more restricted.

-If you wish to sample other local food at lunchtimes, you will often pass other huts along the route serving traditional dishes such as Knödel (dumplings) Schlutzkrapen (ravioli) and of course Strudel, while may huts serve their own locally-distilled Schnapps.
+If you wish to sample other local food at lunchtimes, you will often pass other huts along the route serving traditional dishes such as Knödel (dumplings) Schlutzkrapen (ravioli) and of course Strudel, while many huts serve their own locally-distilled Schnapps.

-Airport Transfers from Salzburg Airport
+Airport Transfers from Munich & Salzburg Airports

 Return Transfers at £80 per person to the Hohe Tauern